Silent Witness star Emilia Fox: ‘I dream about doing post-mortems’

 “Because I think you’re consequently trying to sort out things in your head – how they’ll work the next day – if you’re doing post-mortems.”

-Richard Lintern, who play Dr Thomas Chamberlain, added: “You’re additionally always studying strains earlier than you fall asleep, as nicely.
+Richard Lintern, who play Dr Thomas Chamberlain, added: “You’re additionally continually studying traces earlier than you fall asleep, as nicely.

 “So mine are full of bizarre words, dead bodies, ways to die, ways to kill.”

-Fox, who has additionally just lately filmed a serious function as Valerie Hobson (aka Mrs Profumo) in The Trial of Christine Keeler, defined how she retains on high of studying her strains – after they comprise a lot medical lingo.
+Fox, who has additionally just lately filmed a significant function as Valerie Hobson (aka Mrs Profumo) in The Trial of Christine Keeler, defined how she retains on prime of studying her traces – after they comprise a lot medical lingo.

-“I do riddles,” she stated.
-“I’ve to recollect stuff which is difficult, significantly with the medical stuff, you may get it taught by way of with the pathologist.
+“I do riddles,” she mentioned.
+“I’ve to recollect stuff which is sophisticated, notably with the medical stuff, you may get it taught via with the pathologist.

 “And also you’ve received the physique.
-So there’s a form of image to it as nicely, which you can also make work with remembering the phrases… The riddles are simply remembering it when it comes to if a phrase feels like one thing, or if it’s received plenty of letters in it that simply set off the reminiscence of what the phrases are.
+So there’s a type of image to it as nicely, which you may make work with remembering the phrases… The riddles are simply remembering it by way of if a phrase appears like one thing, or if it’s received a variety of letters in it that simply set off the reminiscence of what the phrases are.
 Or jokes.”

 Silent Witness returns on Tuesday 7 and Wednesday eight January 2020 at 9pm on BBC One